DevelopersHawai/nodeJS_SocialMediaSite/README.md

 # Node JS project for a social media site version 2.0

 ### Please checkout the latest branch for the lastest newest features available in this project.
-As this project will be updated nightly and tested daily, until its completion.
+As this project will be updated and tested as my full-time job requires a lot of me.